Accenture/kx.as.code/docs/README.md

 !!! question "Questions & Answers"
     To find out more about what KX.AS.CODE is, and how it came about, read our [Questions and Answers](Overview/Questions-and-Answers/).

-## What else?
+## Use Cases

 Currently, KX.AS.CODE fulfills the following use cases:

-1. DevOps training environment
+1. Fullstack development/test environment (see [use case example](../../Overview/Use-Case-Example/))
-2. Fullstack development/DevOps environment
+2. DevOps training environment
-3. A HomeLab DevOps environment - see below our Raspberry Pi project!
+3. A HomeLab developer/DevOps environment - see below our Raspberry Pi project!

 ## Where can I deploy KX.AS.CODE?
 KX.AS.CODE can be deployed locally or in the cloud, be it a private or public cloud.
 The most tested solutions are currently OpenStack and VirtualBox.
 Here a full list of solutions we have run KX.AS.CODE on.